Manspreading: Sociology

 Sitting more expansively may also signal dominance and sexual attractiveness for males.
-Tanya Vacharkulksemsuk, a UC Berkeley post-doctorate researcher recently published studies that found spreading out legs and arms is more sexually attractive when males do it.
+Tanya Vacharkulksemsuk, a UC Berkeley post-doctorate researcher, recently published studies that found spreading out legs and arms is more sexually attractive when males do it.
 Using photographs, she found that images of men spreading out got 87% of interest among female viewers.
 Expansive poses were not as effective for women, who appeared "vulnerable" and "starfish-like" according to other researchers.
 On the other hand, some analysts have found that women sitting cross-legged may be perceived positively as an expression of femininity.
 The opposite seating posture to manspreading, leg-crossing, is often viewed as effeminate.

-Built structure

-On many modern commercial aircraft, due to highly restricted leg room, it's extremely difficult for the tallest individuals (predominantly male) to sit with knees directly forward, and even when managed, only serves to jab the kidneys of the person in the seat forward.

-In other modes of transportation, such as trains, where facing seats are common, it can also be difficult for taller individuals to sit knee forward.

 Usage in transport

 In 2014, the Metropolitan Transportation Authority (MTA) in the New York metropolitan area and Sound Transit of Seattle instituted poster campaigns encouraging respectful posture when other passengers have to stand due to crowding on buses and trains.
 The MTA campaign, which criticized many behaviors such as leaning on poles and applying make-up, used the slogan "Dude, stop the spread please!"
-Transport officials in Philadelphia, Chicago and Washington D.C. have not noted complaints against manspreading in particular although the Philadelphia Transportation Authority at that time had an etiquette campaign with the slogan “Dude It's Rude...
-Two Seats — Really?” aimed at people who occupied seats with bags.
-Despite social media pressure and public debate to extend the campaign to the Canadian city of Toronto a representative of the Toronto Transit Commission stated “We’re not commenting on the manspreading campaign," and she reminded the users to be courteous to each other, allowing someone else to take an empty seat beside them.
+Transport officials in Philadelphia, Chicago and Washington D.C. have not noted complaints against manspreading in particular although the Philadelphia Transportation Authority at that time had an etiquette campaign with the slogan "Dude It's Rude...
+Two Seats — Really?" aimed at people who occupied seats with bags.
+Despite social media pressure and public debate to extend the campaign to the Canadian city of Toronto a representative of the Toronto Transit Commission stated "We're not commenting on the manspreading campaign," and she reminded the users to be courteous to each other, allowing someone else to take an empty seat beside them.
 Since 2017, taking more than one seat is forbidden by Madrid Municipal Transport Company.
 In some cases, people who find manspreading offensive have taken to photographing manspreading, and posting those images on the Internet.

 The term came into controversy after laws against manspreading were used to unduly target the Latino population.
 Two Latino men were arrested for 'manspreading' under the MTA rules, and a teenager was allegedly charged after keeping a backpack next to him.
 Huffpost called it an example of 'broken windows' policing.